oversword/super-small-state-machine/README.md

 	.output() // Succeeds
 ```

+### The executable instance will be an `instanceof ExecutableFunction`

-Create an ExtensibleFunction that can execute the `run` or `override` method in scope of the new SuperSmallStateMachine instance.
+It will execute the `run` or `override` method in scope of the new SuperSmallStateMachine instance.

 ### Create the config by merging the passed config with the defaults.